z1skgr/CalculatorVHDL/README.md

 ## Acknowledgments
-Projects were created for the requirements of the lesson Advanced Logic Design
+* Projects were created for the requirements of the lesson Advanced Logic Design
+* First attempts on Xilinx Suite learning VHDL

 [^1]: Stack is build from Xilinx Core Generator.
 Depth 32 positions, Width 8 bits
 [^2]: SinglePulseGenerator.vhd is used for simulation on FPGA.
 Pulse in FPGA's buttons.